Last updated February 2026

 Ideal for ingredient-led cooking in idyllic surrounds…

-Just a 15-minute drive inland from Deal’s seafront, Updown Farmhouse is worth seeking out for some of the most exciting cooking in Kent right now.
+Just a 15-minute drive inland from Deal’s seafront, Updown Farmhouse is worth seeking out for some of the most exciting cooking in Kent right now – a view shared by the National Restaurant Awards top 100 and, more recently, SquareMeal, who named it the best restaurant in Kent for 2026.
 This gorgeously restored 17th-century red brick farmhouse, with its stone steps leading through a lovingly tended garden, looks like something straight out of a Jane Austen novel.

 The dining room itself is pure romance – a vine-draped heated conservatory where vintage rattan pendants cast a gentle glow over crisp white tablecloths.
 Through the glass walls, seven acres of grounds stretch into the distance, while inside, the original farmhouse bread oven and wood-fired grill add both drama and delicious smoky notes to proceedings.
 This all feels a world away from the coastal cuisine you perhaps came here expecting, but sometimes you just need an escape from your initial intended brand of escapism, don’t you think?

 Owners Ruth Leigh (yep, daughter of Rowley) and chef Oli Brown have created something truly special here, with hyper-seasonal menus that change regularly to reflect what’s best from both local and European producers.
-Think lamb chump with broad beans, artichokes and bagna cauda or
+Everything is cooked over wood in the open kitchen, lending even the simplest dishes a depth that electric ovens simply can’t replicate.

-For mains, the acqua pazza swimming with cod, mussels, courgette and tomato showcases Brown’s deft hand with seafood, while the lamb chump with broad beans, artichokes and bagna cauda manages to be both satisfying and light.
+For mains, the acqua pazza swimming with cod, mussels, courgette and tomato showcases Brown’s deft hand with seafood, while the lamb chump with broad beans, artichokes and bagna cauda is both satisfying and light.

-Visit on Wednesdays for their excellent value steak night menu at £30 for three courses, or make a Sunday afternoon of it with their £50 set roast menu.
-For overnight guests, breakfast is a treat – the full breakfast at £18 hits all the right notes, while the cep omelette offers something more unusual and decidedly autumnal to start your day.
+For arguably the best value dining in Kent, visit on a weekday.
+Monday to Friday lunches and Monday, Tuesday and Thursday dinners offer a set menu at £18 for two courses or £25 for three – a steal for cooking of this calibre.
+Wednesday is steak night (£30 for three courses), and Sundays bring a £50 set roast menu.
+For overnight guests, breakfast is a treat – the full breakfast at £18 hits all the right notes, while the wild mushroom omelette (£15) offers something more unusual to start your day.

-The restaurant is open Wednesday to Saturday for dinner (6-9:30pm), with lunch served Saturday (12-3pm) and Sunday (12-4pm).
+The restaurant is now open Monday to Saturday for both lunch (12-3pm) and dinner (6-9.30pm), with Sunday lunch served 12-4pm.
 Book well ahead for one of their beautifully appointed bedrooms if you want to make a night of it – and trust us, after a few glasses of their carefully chosen Italian reds, you probably will.
+They’ve also recently added a pool and a separate bar, Bar Vita, if you needed further persuasion to extend your stay.

 Wesbite: updownfarmhouse.com